 Because when filmmakers explore what it means to be human alongside Humankind's relationship to all Life, Original Cinema can shift paradigm, move culture and help build a future worthy of generations yet unborn.

 "The Maui Film Festival exceeded my expectations.
 The Celestial Cinema is mind-blowing!
 It's also one of the best places anywhere in the world to launch a movie." — Trevor Groth, Director of Programming, Sundance Film Festival

-Each year, since 2000, the Maui Film Festival has presented five days and nights of under-the-stars Film Premieres, Special Screenings, Festival Tributes, Filmmakers Panels, and world-class Special Culinary Arts Celebrations that include the Summer Cinema Celebration Launch Party at Wailea, Taste of Wailea, Taste of Chocolate, Filmmaker Brunch and/or VIP Party at Spago.
+Each year, since 2000, the Maui Film Festival has presented five days and nights of under-the-stars Film Premieres, Special Screenings, Festival Tributes, Filmmakers Panels, and world-class Special Culinary Arts Celebrations that include the Taste of Summer Launch Party, Taste of Wailea, Taste of Chocolate, Filmmaker Brunch and VIP Party at Spago.

-According to the prestigious Hawaii Tourism Authority, the Maui Film Festival is one of only six "Signature Cultural Events" in Hawaii-and the only one that takes place on Maui.
+According to the prestigious Hawaii Tourism Authority, the Maui Film Festival is one of only six "Signature Cultural Events and Major Festivals" in Hawaii-and the only one that takes place on Maui.